 Library

-• Tylosin is an antibiotic given by mouth or by injection in small mammals and is used off label to treat diarrhea and inflammatory bowel disease.
-Common side effects include decreased appetite and diarrhea.
-Do not use in pets that are allergic to it.
-If a negative reaction occurs, call your veterinary office.
+• Tetracycline is given by mouth and is used off label to treat bacterial infections and inflammatory skin conditions in many animal species.
+The most common side effects include nausea, vomiting, diarrhea, and lack of appetite.
+Do not use in pets that are allergic to it or other tetracycline antibiotics, or in pregnant animals, especially in the first half of pregnancy.
+If a negative reaction occurs, please call your veterinary office.

 Our Hours